-Osteopathy is a philosophy and alternative medical practice which uses “A therapeutic system which treats disease by manipulation and massage.”
+Osteopathy is a philosophy and alternative medical practice which uses a therapeutic system to treat disease by manipulation and massage.

 The practice of osteopathy began in the United States in 1874 .
 The term “osteopathy” was coined by Andrew Taylor Still, MD, DO. a physician and surgeon.
 He was also a Kansas state territorial legislator, a free state leader, and one of the founders of Baker University.